 Universal Capture: Personal allows for single-sign-on or SSO logins.
 You do not need a separate EchoVideo password.

-If you log directly into an LMS/VLE such as Blackboard, Brightspace, Canvas, Moodle, or Sakai to access EchoVideo, you WILL need to establish a separate EchoVideo password to use with UC: Personal.
-As an added bonus, this password can also be used for the EchoVideo Mobile App.
+If you log directly into an LMS / VLE such as Blackboard, Brightspace, Canvas, Moodle, or Sakai to access EchoVideo, you WILL need to establish a separate EchoVideo password to use with UC: Personal.
+As a bonus, this password can also be used for the EchoVideo Mobile App.

 See Creating an EchoVideo Password for more information as needed.

-If you log directly into EchoVideo via the echo360.org website, you already have an EchoVideo password and you don't have to do anything!
+If you log directly into EchoVideo via the echo360.org website, you already have an EchoVideo password and you do not have to do anything!
 Except remember your password...

 See Changing your EchoVideo Password for more information as needed.